See kookaburras, beaches, the harbour and jump into a lake at the end of your slog. Here’s a list of routes and pit stops that will make your run fun.

 For a shorter path, either finish at Hyde Park or turn left instead of right at Circular Quay, heading towards Barangaroo Reserve and back again – both runs are a solid six kilometres.

 Every Monday, Thursday, and some Sundays, both novice and established runners meet underneath the Coca-Cola sign in Kings Cross.
-Michael Griffiths started the Kings Cross Track Club last year as an approachable, social fitness group that actually has fun.
+Michael Griffiths started the Kings Cross Track Club in January 2015 as an approachable, social fitness group that actually has fun.
 It has a couple of favourite tracks, such as the Rushcutters Rush, which goes up and over the public parks on the Rushcutters Bay waterfront.
 But generally, the group likes to keep things fresh.
-Griffiths has kept the Track Club free both of cost and of what he calls “#cleanliving #fitspo hashtaggers” – visit its website to join the next run.
+Griffiths has kept the Track Club free both of cost and of what he calls “#cleanliving #fitspo hashtaggers”.

 Lane Cove National Park